 #2 muvee Reveal Encore

 Muvee Reveal Finale is not really a fully fledged video editing software program when compared to the others on this page BUT!

 It is a specialized home movie making solution that almost totally automates the production of your video project.

 If you are not interested in too much editing then this one is well worth a look.

-Based on proprietary technology the program can take a collection of videos, images and audio files and using that technology arrange them all into a pretty decent final video project.
+Based on proprietary technology the program can take a collection of videos, images and audio files and by using that technology, arrange them all into a pretty decent final video project.